BLotApp/BLot/README.md

 ![preview](apps/appTemplate/img/preview.png)

-**Blot** (pronounced "Beelot") is a lightweight creative coding framework inspired by [OpenFrameworks].
+**Blot** is a lightweight creative application framework inspired by [OpenFrameworks].
 Built around an Entity-Component-System architecture, it's designed to be fast enough to run on single-board computers like the Raspberry Pi while providing a flexible foundation for creative programming projects.

 ## Dependencies